SwiftCairo/MeetupSessions/README.md

 ## 13th meetup 18/01/2023:
 - 1: Marcel Adel - How to build a stable system.
 - 2: Ahmed Ramy - Architecture Homicide.
+[Slides & Recommendations](https://github.com/SwiftCairo/MeetupSessions/tree/master/13th%20meetup/Architecture%20Homicide)

 All Videos are on our [Youtube channel](https://www.youtube.com/swiftcairo) so subscribe there!